marinescudan/fake-or-real/content/en/test.md

 This is a **test** page.
 This is Markdown.
 The metadata above is frontmatter in YAML format.
 Our Content API expects to to have at least these fields: uuid, locale, date, title, description, slug, published, project, contentType.

+When you push this file to the content branch, a Gitlab job will be triggered and the file is available at https://api.ttc.io/for/